-Chambers USA, 2008-2019 including being short-listed at the 2014 Women in Law Awards for Outstanding Contribution: Pro Bono Work
+Chambers USA, 2008 to 2022 including being short-listed at the 2014 Women in Law Awards for Outstanding Contribution: Pro Bono Work

 American Immigration Lawyers Association, New York Chapter, past co-chair of the Corporate Practice Committee, and current member of the National Pro Bono Services Committee and the liaison subcommittee on Unauthorized Practice of Law

 Boston University School of Law, JD, Paul J. Liacos Scholar